0Karakurt0/i3-vimonised/README.md

  - workspAce
  - Player

- Full list of words and arguments you can see in Keys.txt
+ Full list of words and arguments you can see in Keys.md

  If you have a WM+DE action that cannot be described by these words, please write an issue.